boyserk84/UnityReactNative/README.md

 ## 9.)
 Your Unity's Android Gradle Project, open it with Android studio, but do NOT use the default `gradle` setting suggested by Android Studio.

+This is located in `ReactAndroid/ReactProject/android/UnityReactTest`.
+It was exported from Unity.

+This is basically Unity's `Android` project building with `Gradle`.

 ### 9.1) Update `build.gradle` with the following options: